jochyybasil/OS-finalproject/README.md

 # OS-finalproject: Project Readme

 ## Overview
 This project simulates simple concepts for a real-time operating system focusing on real-time scheduling, inter-process communication, and memory management for tasks in a temperature monitoring device.
-It consists of several modules including process management, inter-process communication, memory management, and context switching.
+The 4 taks of the system are temperature measurement, data logging, user interface, and alarm handling.
+It consists of several modules including process management, inter-process communication, memory management, and context switching to simulate the microkernel of the rtos.

 ## Design: Modules